This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 Like I said, hiring MECLABS is no small investment.

-But you can see from the very first kick-off call, why Flint is so good at selling premium services.
-His kick-off call was a masterclass in high-ticket sales copywriting… in action.
+But from the very first kick-off call, it’s clear why Flint is so good at selling premium services.
+His kick-off call was a masterclass in high-ticket sales.

 The very beats he hit in the call are the beats we need to hit in sales copy when we’re selling high-ticket services.